 - -100 to 0: Poor and needs improvement

 - 1 to 30: Average

 - 31 to 70: Good

-Any business will benefit from the simplicity of NPS to capture, benchmark and communicate with your staff so you can constantly improve, grow and succeed.
+Any business can benefit from the simple power of NPS to capture customer feedback, benchmark where your business is at, and communicate how your business is doing with your staff so you can constantly improve, grow, and succeed.

 To learn how GatherUp’s customer feedback and NPS reporting capabilities can help your business, start a free trial.